 Consciousness research.
 Lucid dreaming is one of the few states where you can study the transition between conscious and unconscious processing from a first-person perspective.
 It's a natural laboratory for questions about awareness, agency, and the structure of subjective experience.

 There are many techniques.
-These are the ones that actually worked for me, ranked by effectiveness:
+These are the ones that actually worked for me.
+1 and 2 are the foundations, and 3 and 4 are two methods of doing it.

 You can't skip this.
 Keep a journal next to your bed and write down everything you remember immediately upon waking — before you move, before you check your phone.
 Even fragments.